alliedcode/passkeys-rails/README.md

 ## Mobile Application Integration

+### Prerequisites

+For iOS, you need to associate your app with your server.
+This amounts to setting up a special file on your server that defines the association.
+See [setup your apple-app-site-association](#Ensure-`.well-known/apple-app-site-association`-is-in-place)

+### Mobile API Endpoints

 There are 3 groups of API endpoints that your mobile application may consume.

 1. Unauthenticated (public) endpoints
 1. Authenticated (private) endpoints
 1. Passey endpoints (for supporting authentication)

-**Unauthenticated endpoints** can be consumed without and authentication.
+**Unauthenticated endpoints** can be consumed without any authentication.

 **Authenticated endpoints** are protected by `authenticate_passkey!` or `PasskeysRails.authenticate!(request)`.
 Those methods check for and validate the `X-Auth` header, which must be set to the auth token returned in the `AuthResponse`, described below.